Jlh77/NC-NEWS/README.md

     $ node app.listen.js
     ```

-    to start a server and make request to you localhost, which will run in development mode.
+    to start a server and make requests to your localhost, which will run in development mode.